June 21, 2018 / Insights Turn it up! Aussie sports fans say more volume needed

 They want venues to have a daily plan of what they will show and have an understanding of what the big ticket games are.

-“Our new website integration allows venues to communicate with customers whether a game will be shown with audio, which based on this survey, will go down well.”
+“Our new website integration allows venues to communicate with customers whether a game will be shown with sound.”

 Some fans also suggested catering for supporters around major events, by working well in advance and creating tailor made spaces that create a unique experience.